Guidance on the arrangements for relief for site restoration work under parts 2 and 3 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

 This is an overview of the arrangements for relief for site restoration work under part 2 and 3 of Landfill Disposals Tax (Wales) Act 2017 (LDTA).

-The approach under LDT differs from arrangements in other parts of the UK as landfill site operators will need to obtain WRA’s approval for site restoration work in advance of claiming relief in their tax return.
+The approach under LDT differs from other parts of the UK.
+As you, the landfill site operator (LSO), must obtain our approval for site restoration work before claiming relief in your tax return.

-This approach aims to provide certainty and clarity to landfill site operators and to the WRA, to enable compliance and to safeguard arrangements from abuse.
+This approach aims to provide certainty and clarity to you and us to enable compliance and safeguard arrangements from abuse.